mdimiccoli/GCRL-for-HMS/README.md

-# Graph Constrained Data Representation Learning for Human Motion Segmentation (ICCV 2021)
+# Graph Constrained Data Representation Learning for Human Motion Segmentation

+The repository contains our results and PyTorch code for the proposed algorithm described in our Graph Constrained Data Representation Learning for Human Motion Segmentation ICCV 2021 [paper](https://arxiv.org/pdf/2107.13362.pdf).

-# Abstract
+## <sub> Abstract </sub>
 Recently, transfer subspace learning based approaches have shown to be a valid alternative to unsupervised subspace clustering and temporal data clustering  for human motion segmentation (HMS).
 These approaches leverage prior knowledge from a source domain to improve clustering performance on a target domain, and currently they represent the state of the art in HMS.

 Bucking this trend, in this paper, we propose a novel unsupervised model that learns a representation of the data and digs clustering information from the data itself.
 Our model is reminiscent of temporal subspace clustering, but presents two critical differences.